edward-designer/nextrain/README.md

   - direct trains between the from station to the final destination is highlighted with a tag
 - **URL Shortcuts**
   - by entering the URL in the format of _/[from]/[change (optional)]/[destination]_, the corresponding train info will be shown
+- **Save Train Routes**
+  - train routes can be saved for fast retrieval
 - Real-time notices for delay/cancellation are shown whenever available
-- Localstorage to store selected stations
+- Localstorage to store saved routes
 - A reverse button for fast retrieving return information
 - Light/Dark theme